-Once when discussing how to find my “brand” with a mentor of mine (have I just killed my totally effortless Instagram lifestyle-fashion career by acknowledging the existence of branding?), I brought up uber-popular French girl of the fashion world Jeanne Damas and asked what I suspected was a stupid question: “so I understand that her thing is that she’s French but…isn’t she not the first French girl people have ever heard of?”
+Once when discussing branding with a mentor, I brought up uber-popular French girl of the fashion world, Jeanne Damas, and asked what I suspected was a stupid question: “so I understand that her thing is that she’s French but…isn’t she not the first French girl people have ever heard of?”

 I have no room to complain.
-I am French, my last name is French, and I feel no shame in saying that I am crazy about French fashion history, Parisian cinephile culture, and the – I’m not going to say it, I know you know that I know what we both mean, you’re thinking of it but I won’t say it if you won’t – that certain je ne sais quoi of it all, THE JE NE SAIS QUOI OF.
-IT.
-ALL —
+I have French ancestry, my last name is French, and there is no denying the importance of French fashion history, Parisian cinephile culture, and the – I’m not going to say it, I know that you know that I know what we both mean, you’re thinking of it but I won’t say it if you won’t – that certain je ne sais quoi of it all.

-but what I think I really meant when I asked my question was, “it’s weird that people seem to agree that that’s what being a French girl is, isn’t it?
+but what I think I really meant when I asked my question was, “it’s weird that people seem to agree that being a French girl means one thing, isn’t it?
 To think that one woman in an admittedly effortless-yet-sensuous outfit is the representation of what French women look like, aim to be, or are?”

 (I’ve provided Neïla’s responses in both English and French for the benefit of her audience.
 Thank you so much to my friend Swann for translating.)